Currency:USD $

 The gaming industry has faced a challenging year, grappling with legal pressures and regulatory shifts.
 The UK, although part of Europe, has not been as decisive in addressing issues related to game functionality and consumer protection as the EU.
 Despite humorous Parliamentary debates about games, the UK government has committed to working on improving consumer standards through existing bodies like the Chartered Trading Standards Institute.
 This marks a small but significant victory, highlighting that change doesn't always require new legislation.

 In fact, sometimes enforcing existing laws can be potent.
-Antitrust movements globally have been active against major gaming companies like Valve and Sony.
+Antitrust movements globally have been active against major gaming companies like Valve and Sony, a trend covered in detail by Game Developer.
 Particularly noteworthy is the "PlayStation tax," which limits competition and has spurred legal challenges in the US and Europe.
 Outcomes of these cases are expected in the coming years, with particular interest in how the PlayStation platform restricts digital sales.

 Meanwhile, the EU made significant strides by opening Apple's and Google's platforms to third-party apps, setting a precedent that the US soon followed.
-While Apple initially resisted, it faced legal repercussions for non-compliance, casting a shadow over its leadership, including Tim Cook.
+While Apple initially resisted, it faced legal repercussions for non-compliance, casting a shadow over its leadership.

 Age Verification Laws and Broader Impact